 Learning guitar, but don’t want to learn Pop or Country songs?
-I’ve come up with this list of beginner guitar songs for Indie/Alternative Rock players.
+In this post you’ll find some of the easiest beginner guitar songs in Indie/Alternative Rock styles.

 Use the cog icon in the YouTube player to change the speed of the video while practising.
 If you’d like me to write out the full chords for one of these songs, leave a comment and I’ll get to it!